 Before taking out a personal loan for rent, you should calculate how much it will cost you in total based on the amount borrowed, interest rate, and repayment term.
 Be sure you can afford the monthly payments or you may find yourself falling into more debt.

 If you are looking for loans for your rental property, skip to the “Commercial Loan Options” section below.

 How to Get a Personal Loan for Rent in the U.S.

-Let’s take a look at how to get personal loans for apartment rent from Stilt.
+Let’s take a look at how to get personal loans for apartment rent:

-These are the basic criteria Stilt looks at when you apply for a loan for apartment rent:
+These are the basic criteria that lenders look at when you apply for a loan for apartment rent:

-You can apply for a loan for apartment rent if have one of the following visas:
+If you are not a U.S. Citizen and have recently moved on a visa, you may be able to apply for a loan for apartment rent if you have one of the following visas:

 - F-1 – International Students

 If you’re eligible for a loan, you’ll receive an offer with a promissory note to sign.
 The funds will be transferred to you once the signed note is received.